yuvaltar/Gmailish-tsk5/README.md

    - Start MongoDB locally (e.g., `mongod` command).
    - Navigate to the backend directory (assuming it's part of the project or a companion repo).
    - Install dependencies: `npm install`.
+   - Navigate to the "/server" directory in your shell
-   - Run the server: `node server.js` (or equivalent), ensuring it listens on port 3000.
+   - Run the server: `node app.js`

+## Running the App (via Dcoker) 🏃‍♂️
+1. **Prerequisites**: Ensure you have Android Studio (version 4.0+), Node.js (for the backend), and MongoDB installed.
+The app targets Android API level 26+ for optimal features like modern date handling.

+2. **Backend Setup**:
+   - run the backend via Docker using the following steps:

+      1. Build and start all containers:

+          docker-compose up --build

+      2. Run without rebuilding:

+          docker-compose up

+### The android setup is identical, no matter if your backend is ran locally or via docker

 3. **Android App Setup**:
    - Open the project in Android Studio.
    - Sync Gradle and build the app.
-   - Use an emulator (e.g., Pixel 3 API 30) to run it – the backend is accessed via `http://10.0.2.2:3000` (emulator's localhost alias).
+   - Use an android phone/emulator (any android emulator will work, however we recommend the "Medium Phone API 35" for the best experience) to run it – the backend is accessed via `http://10.0.2.2:3000` .
    - For physical devices, update the URL in code to your machine's IP (e.g., `http://192.168.1.x:3000`).

 4. **Testing Offline**: Disable Wi-Fi in the emulator to simulate offline mode and verify queuing/sync behaviors.